bolkedebruin/rdpgw/README.md

 against PAM.
 This requires, to ensure privilege separation, that ```rdpgw-auth``` is also running and a valid PAM configuration is provided per typical configuration.

-If database authentication is used, the allowed user credentials for the gateway should be configured in the configuration file.
+If NTLM authentication is used, the allowed user credentials for the gateway should be configured in the configuration file of `rdpgw-auth`.

 Finally, RDP hosts that the client wants to connect to are verified against what was provided by / allowed by the server.
 Next to that the client's ip address needs to match the one it obtained the gateway token with if